 The second day of the Diwali festival, is the fourteenth day of the dark fortnight of the month of Ashvin, and is called Narak-Chaturdashi or Kali Chaudas and also known as Chhoti (-small) Diwali.
 This day is dedicated to the victory of Lord Krishna over the wicked demon king Narakasur.

-In 2013, Naraka Chaturdashi will be celebrated on November 2nd.
+In 2023, Naraka Chaturdashi will be celebrated on November 11th (India).

 Lord Vishnu and Sudarshana Chakra (from Wikimedia)

 Narkasur had fought against neighbouring kings and imprisoned 16,000 women, daughters of the Gods and saints.
 He had also defeated Lord Indra and taken away the magnificient kundale (earrings) from the ears of Aditi, mother of the Gods.
 When Lord Krishna learnt about Narakasur’s deeds, he decided to engage him in battle and liberate all the celestials.

 On hearing of this proposed battle Satyabhama, Lord Krishna’s wife, took this task upon herself and with his help killed Narkasur with Krishna’s sudarshana chakra (originally given to him by Lord Vishnu).
 As a symbol of the victory Lord Krishna smeared his own forehead with the demon’s blood.
 On his return, the womenfolk massaged his body with scented oils and gave him a good bath to wash away the filth.

 Naraka Chaturdashi Celebrations